 The next phase is to determine how dedicated you are.
-Do you strive to just pass the fitness test with the minimum standards or do you achieve the maximum standards?
+Do you strive to pass the fitness test with the minimum standards, or do you aim for the maximum standards?
 Regardless of how much effort you put into your preparation, you will learn that your journey to serve will evolve through three distinct phases of tactical fitness.

 Phase 1 of Tactical Fitness - Recruit

-Phase 2 of Tactical Fitness – Candidate / Student
+Phase 2 of Tactical Fitness -- Candidate / Student

-Getting out of the habit of training regularly and only focusing on 2-3 weeks of fitness prior to a PT test is a route many take, unfortunately only to be hurt after running and doing pushups and sit-ups twice a year.
-Don't get stuck doing "what you learned at boot camp" and start training for the physical challenges of the job and your personal maintenance and a functioning member of the military and beyond.
+Getting out of the habit of training regularly and only focusing on 2-3 weeks of fitness before a PT test is a route many take, only to be hurt after running and doing push-ups and sit-ups twice a year.
+Don't get stuck doing "what you learned at boot camp" and start training for the physical challenges of the job, your personal maintenance and to become a functioning member of the military and beyond.